trevormcgrath/TP-Grunt-SCSS-Project/README.md

   * GruntJS
   * SASS

-__Before installing any of these, go ahead and check to see if you have these installed already by typing the following into your command line, if it returns a version number, you already have that!__
+__Before installing any of these, go ahead and check to see if you have these installed already by typing the following into your command line, if it returns a version number, you already have that installed!__

 `node -v`